MP Estate Planning UK

 Understanding the Nil Rate Band in Inheritance Tax

-The nil rate band is a fundamental concept in the UK’s inheritance tax system, representing the amount of an estate that is exempt from tax.
-Inheritance tax planning revolves around understanding and utilizing this band effectively.
+The nil rate band is a fundamental concept in the UK’s inheritance tax system.
+It represents the portion of a person’s estate on which no inheritance tax is payable — effectively an IHT-free allowance.
+Inheritance tax planning revolves around understanding and making the most of this band, and it’s the single most important figure in any IHT calculation.

 What is the Nil Rate Band?